MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/windows-time-service/windows-server-2016-improvements.md

 You can disable the feature with these steps:

 1. Use Group Policy to manage SecureTimeSeeding.
 See the section that refers to the setting UtilizeSslTimeData: Learn: [Policy CSP - ADMX_W32Time](/windows/client-management/mdm/policy-csp-admx-w32time)
-1. Alternatively, you can maually set the registry value.
+1. Alternatively, you can manually set the registry value.
 Set the UtilizeSSLTimeData registry configuration value to 0 on a specific machine:
     ```yaml
     reg add HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Services\w32time\Config /v UtilizeSslTimeData /t REG_DWORD /d 0 /f
     ```